-Gary Dunbar, a longtime Central Michigan University faculty member in the experimental psychology and neuroscience programs, recently was awarded the Gusi Peace Prize in Manilla, Philippines.
+Gary Dunbar, a longtime Central Michigan University faculty member in the experimental psychology and neuroscience programs, recently was awarded the Gusi Peace Prize in Manila, Philippines.

 He also was chosen to be a keynote speaker during the event's Evelyn Tantamco Gusi Awards for the most outstanding physician.